packit/packit.dev/content/docs/reproduce-locally.md

 ## SRPM builds in Copr

-When your SRPM is being built in Copr (because [`srpm_build_deps`]({{< ref "configuration/#srpm_build_deps" >}}) is set in your packit config or you installed Packit GitHub application since September 6, 2022), this section describes how you can reproduce the build procedure locally.
+When your SRPM is being built in Copr (because [`srpm_build_deps`]({{< ref "configuration/#srpm_build_deps" >}}) is set in your packit config, or you installed Packit GitHub application after September 6, 2022), this section describes how you can reproduce the build procedure locally.

 We invoke our CLI command `packit prepare-sources` in the Copr environment,